 Income inequality among people around the world has been declining in recent decades.
 But the news is not all good.
 Inequality within many countries has increased, particularly in advanced economies.

-In addition to income inequality, wealth inequality—what you have accumulated, as opposed to what you […]
+In addition to income inequality, wealth inequality—what you have accumulated, as opposed to what you earn—is closely related, and reflects differences in savings, inheritances, and bequests. […]